 The accompanying unaudited consolidated financial statements for the three and six months ended June 30, 2024 and 2023 have been prepared by the Company, pursuant to the rules and regulations of the Securities and Exchange Commission, or the SEC, for interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP, have been condensed or omitted pursuant to such rules and regulations.
 These consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2023 included in the Company's Annual Report on Form 10-K that was filed with the SEC on March 7, 2024.
 The unaudited interim financial statements we been prepared on the same basis as the audited consolidated financial statements.
-In the opinion of management, the accompanying unaudited interim consolidated financial statements contain all adjustments that are necessary for a fair statement of the Company's financial position as of June 30, 2024, the consolidated results of operations for the three and six months ended June 30, 2024 and cash flows for the six months ended June 30, 2024.
-Such adjustments are of a normal and recurring nature.
-The results of operations for the three and six months ended June 30, 2024 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2024.
+In the opinion of management, the accompanying unaudited interim consolidated financial statements contain all adjustments that are necessary for a fair statement of the Company's financial position as of June 30, 2024, the consolidated results of operations for the three and six months ended June 30, 2024 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2024.